 Coronavirus (COVID-19) Update

-Downloading the free COVID Alert PA app is another way we can protect ourselves and those around us.
-The app is designed to quickly notify individuals who may have been in close contact with a person who has tested positive for COVID–19.
-To protect everyone’s privacy, the app never collects or reveals the identity of any person using the app, and never reveals who has been diagnosed as positive for COVID–19.
-For more information, please refer to the college’s COVID Alert PA webpage.
+In addition to following all mitigation measures, I urge everyone to take a few minutes to download the free COVID Alert PA app.
+This app is helping to reduce the spread of the disease by quickly notifying individuals who may have been in close contact with a person who has tested positive for COVID–19.
+To protect privacy, the app never collects or reveals the identity of any person using the app, and never reveals who has been diagnosed as positive for COVID–19.
+It also does not enable any location or tracking devices.
+For more information, please refer to the college’s COVID Alert PA webpage or watch this video.

-Best wishes for a safe and happy Thanksgiving.
+Best wishes for a safe and enjoyable spring semester,